Sourdough Discard Blueberry Lemon Scones

 You can make almost any baked good with sourdough starter.
 However it is a little tricky.
 You will need a scale to do this.
 To substitute sourdough starter for flour and milk/water remove an equivalent amount of flour and water/milk from the recipe and replace with the starter discard.
 Also never substitute more than half of the weight of flour or milk/water with starter.
 For example if there are 100 g of flour and 50g of water you will be able to remove 25g of each and replace with 50g of starter.
 This is assuming your starter is 50% of flour and water by weight.

-sourdough discard scones on a copper cooling rack with a bowl of blueberries
+Sourdough discard scones on a copper cooling rack with a bowl of blueberries

 • Save